tomarskt/cerberus-util-scripts/README.md

 #### Build 'consul' errored: Timeout waiting for SSH.

 If you are on a corporate network, SSH might be blocked and you may need to switch to a public network.

+#### Misc Error

+AWS just fails sometimes, so if you see an error with no explanation try building a second time.